Why you should read this. About 4 minutes

 The primate part of our brain, our subconscious, functions differently.
 It learns much more rapidly and matures much earlier.
 It also controls how our modern brain processes, and values, what we learn.

-Understanding the relationships, and the differences, between the two, shows radically transforming our life is possible, and where to begin.
+Understanding the relationships, and the differences, between the two, shows that radically transforming our life is possible, and where to begin.

 The First Human